 Cheese Boards are all the rage right now.
-I mean, there are even books on how to make a cheese board. (affiliate link).
-I love a good cheese and when paired with the right things, a good cheese tray can be the absolute hit of your party.
+I mean, there are even books on how to make a cheese board.
+I love a good cheese and when paired with the right things, a good cheese platter can be the absolute hit of your party.

-How to make a Christmas Tree Fruit & Cheese Platter
+How To Plan A Fruit & Cheese Platter

 - Plan the layers.
 Start with the cheese that you feel will be most popular, like cheddar, and layer that on the bottom.
 I actually drew this out on a piece of paper first so I would know how much of each cheese to cut.
 I figured Parmesan is one kind of cheese that most people wouldn’t eat a ton of so I placed it at the top.
 The middle cheese layers are colby-jack and Gouda.

 - Shape the tree with a flat layer first.
 Starting with the bottom layer, in this case the cheddar cheese, make a single layer of cheese in the shape of the bottom of the tree.
 Then add a single layer of fruit, then the next cheese, and so on up the tree shape until you get to the point at the top.
 Once you have the basic shape, start filling it in with more cheese and fruit to make your tree shape fuller.

 - Garnish.
 I used some fancy parsley for the top of the tree, but you could use star shaped crackers or even cut a star shape out of one of the cheeses.
 The “needles” of the tree are just bits of rosemary that I tucked into any empty spaces (it works great as filler for your fruit and cheese platter Christmas tree!).